celery/celery/docs/configuration.rst

     # oracle
     CELERY_RESULT_DBURI = "oracle://scott:tiger@127.0.0.1:1521/sidname"

-See `SQLAlchemy Connection Strings`_ for more information about connection strings.
+See `Connection String`_ for more information about connection strings.

 To specify additional SQLAlchemy database engine options you can use